 Weaning your baby

 Our daily schedules take a beating when we go back to work.
 We must leave our child with a new guardian, get ready quickly in the morning, change the pace of meals and readjust to work as we had almost forgotten the ins and outs of our job.
-This transitional period will probably be hard on you.
+This transitional period will probably be hard on you, physically and mentally.
 Your values change when you have a child and it is normal to feel disoriented when going back to your desk as if nothing had happened.
 Catch your breath and give yourself a little time to gradually get used to all these changes.
-After a few weeks you will get used to your "new" way of life and insert your breastfeeding into your schedule.
+After a few weeks, you will get used to your "new" way of life and insert your breastfeeding into your schedule.

 However, if your stress has an impact on your ability to breastfeed and if you do not want to wean your baby yet, there are several resources at your disposal.
 For example, La Leche League or your clinic can answer many of your questions, give you good tips and reassure you.